JorgeAparicio/uJTAG/README.txt

   GND: Ground
   VDD: 3.3V output (150 mA + series diode)

-There is no hardware reset signal, reset should be issued by software.
+There is no reset signal, reset should be issued by software.

 This JTAG dongle has been tested with STM32 microcontrollers and openOCD.